pfbrowning/ng-radio/README.md

 ## Backlog
 * Features
-  * Show 'now playing' for search results
   * Browser-based audio recording
   * Favorite station edits
   * Search by country and any other Radio Browser API criteria which makes sense
   * Favorite station tags
 * Chores
+  * Flex styling of player bar: grow to take up available with for song & station title
+  * Show cursor pointer for now playing bottom toolbar
+  * Minimum icon size
+  * Configure a proper reducer map for the root store
+  * Turn off sleep timer on audio pause
   * Use long refresh interval for current station when the window isn't focused
+  * Wait until after initial change detection to show notifications
   * Remove mat-menu from now-playing component and move the player-bar mat menu into its own component
+  * Show a loading spinner in place of the main app content while waiting for the config to load
   * Split "Now Playing" into its own root store slice
-  * Show cursor pointer for now playing bottom toolbar
-  * Show a loading spinner in place of the main app content while waiting for the config to load
-  * Wait until after initial change detection to show notifications
-  * Configure a proper reducer map for the root store
-  * Turn off sleep timer on audio pause
-  * Flex styling of player bar: grow to take up available with for song & station title
+  * Use PKCE authentication in place of implicit flow
   * Store only what we need in NGRX authentication store
-  * Use PKCE authentication in place of implicit flow
-  * Prevent accidental audio streaming through CORS proxy
   * Partition core/services directory
+  * Fix warnings in tests
+  * Move build pipeline to Github actions
+  * Socket.IO-based now playing listener / stream proxy
   * Either type for stream validator logic
-  * Refactor selector import / export logic
-  * Config observable
-  * Minimum icon size
-  * Fix warnings in tests
   * Package up reusable things and deploy to npm
     * setAltSrc
     * Either
-  * Move build pipeline to Github actions
-  * Socket.IO-based now playing listener / stream proxy
+  * Prevent accidental audio streaming through CORS proxy
+  * Refactor selector import / export logic
+  * Config observable
   * Improve test coverage